Philanthus gibbosus: Communication

 Because P. gibbosus is a solitary wasp species, there is not much need for intra-species communication.
 However, when mating, males are responsible for marking the territory surrounding the nest with pheromones as a means of warding off other competing males from mating with the female in the nest.
 These pheromones are the main form of intra-communication, specifically between the different, individual males of P. gibbosus.

 Nesting sites

-P. gibbosus prefers nesting in sandy soil.
+Philanthus gibbosus prefers nesting in sandy soil.
 Because soils with high sand composition are lighter in weight than other types of soil, they are ideal for the burrowing behavior of P. gibbosus since sandy soil is easier to dig through.
 Moreover, the nesting sites are usually centered around some sort of supporting structure, for example underneath bricks, tree roots, or cement.
 As a result, weedy, sandy areas of earth are strongly preferable as nesting sites for P. gibbosus, which can often be found near coastal areas as a result.